soyaCat/Basic_MLAgents-release12-project-with-simple-python-code/README.md

 unity-project folder has unity project that can use with this repogistorys python code.
-Due to capacity problem, I'm using .gitignore file to reduce repogistory size. you can use this project by import "\unity-project\FallingStar\Assets\ML-Agents\Examples\FallingStar\scripts" to your unity project
+Due to capacity problem, I'm using .gitignore file to reduce repogistory size. you can use this project by import "\unity-project\FallingStar\Assets\ML-Agents\Examples\FallingStar" to your unity project

 **test_mlAgents.py**